 Accused: Daniel Edgar Sickles

-When Daniel Sickles married Teresa Bagioli in 1852, she was 15 years old, he was 33.
-She was the daughter of his music teacher and had known him all her life.
-Her family refused to give their consent to the marriage.
-Undeterred, the couple were married in a civil ceremony.
+When Daniel Sickles married Teresa Bagioli in 1852, she was 15 years old, and he was 33.
+She was the daughter of his music teacher and had known Sicles all her life.
+Her family refused to give their consent to the marriage, but undeterred, the couple was married in a civil ceremony.
 Seven months later, their only child, Laura Buchanan Sickles was born.

 In 1856, Dan Sickles was elected to the U.S. Congress and moved his wife and young daughter to Washington D. C. The Sickles were very popular in Washington social circles.
 Teresa, beautiful, charming and well educated, was a perfect Washington hostess winning the admiration of men and women alike.
 But when they weren’t entertaining, Dan’s work and other interests kept him away and Teresa spent much of her time alone.

 To ease her loneliness Teresa began spending time in the company of Philip Barton Key, Washington D. C. District Attorney and son of Francis Scott Key, author of "The Star Spangled Banner."
 It began as innocent meetings on the street but soon became a romantic affair.
 When Dan was away, their trysts would end in the parlor of the Sickles's home.
 Key rented a house in a poor section of Washington so they could meet in private and avoid detection.

 In spite of Key's precautions, their affair became common knowledge in Washington's social circle.
 Dan Sickle seemed to be the only one in the city unaware of his wife's romance with Philip Barton Key.
 That situation changed when Sickles received an anonymous letter giving the details of Teresa's affair with Key stating "...I do assure you he has as much use of your wife as you do."
 Sickles investigated and when he was convinced the story was true he confronted Teresa and made her sign a complete confession.